gsauthof/libixxx/README.md

 ## Design

-- All errors are reported via exceptions
+- All errors are reported via exceptions.
+- Return type is changed to `void` if the function just returns error codes.
-- Overloads are provided for directly supplying string arguments as `std::string`
+- Overloads are provided for some STL objects (e.g.
+  `std::string`) where it makes sense.
-- Functions are added as needed
+- Functions are added as needed.
+- The headers are also usable in a mingw environment (under Windows), i.e.  some functions unavailable in mingw are disabled by the pre-processor and where it makes sense and (without too much pain) a thin compatibility wrapper is provided (cf. e.g. `fsync()`).

 ## Example